Darnold-06/theredmountain/README.md

 David Arnold - Backend Devolper - coded the HTML & CSS

-Jack Mullins - Frontend Devolper -
+Jack Mullins - Frontend Devolper - designed each page and provided all information, images, links, and videos